bitfoundation/bitplatform/README.md

 Requirements:

-  1- Visual Studio 2015 Update 3
+  1- Visual Studio 2015 Update 3 or Visual Studio 2017 Update 2 (ASP.NET Core is supported on Visual Studio 2017 only)

-  2- TypeScript 2.2
+  2- TypeScript 2.2 for Visual Studio

-  3- .NET Core VS 2015 Update 3 Tooling Preview 2 (Optional Requirement)

-  4- Gulp & Bowser installed globally using Node-JS & NPM
+  3- Gulp & Bowser installed globally using npm

-  5- Git
+  4- Git

 Steps: